netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 If necessary, add the Wall Connector to your energy system in the Tesla app by selecting the product drop-down in the top left and selecting `Add Product`.
-Once the Wall Connector is successfully added to your energy system, you should see a car garage on the main energy screen in the Tesla app.
+Once the Wall Connector is successfully added to your energy system, the Tesla app should show a car garage with the Wall Connector next to the Powerwall.

 No further setup is required in Netzero to access the Wall Connector data.
 You can confirm the status on the `Settings > Vehicle Charging` screen.